Roofing for Waterfront Homes: Salt Air, Wind, and Corrosion Protection

 - Maintenance intervals should be cut in half compared to inland installations

-- Insurance underwriters may impose additional requirements for roof specifications
+- Insurance underwriters may impose additional requirements on roof specifications

-Properties on Miami Beach, Key Biscayne, Fisher Island, and the barrier islands of Biscayne Bay are all within this critical zone.
-Many waterfront properties along the Intracoastal Waterway in Fort Lauderdale, Hollywood, and Aventura also fall within the 3,000-foot threshold.
+Properties on Miami Beach, Key Biscayne, Fisher Island, Star Island, Bal Harbour, Sunny Isles, Golden Beach, Surfside, and waterfront sections of Coral Gables, Coconut Grove, and Aventura are all within this critical zone.
+Many Intracoastal properties in Hollywood, Hallandale, and Fort Lauderdale also fall inside the 3,000-foot threshold.

 Aluminum Standing Seam Metal